Leadership Skills for MedTech Founders and CEOs

 The Mental Models: Saboteurs and Sages

-Central to the workshop was the "Sage vs. Saboteur" framework (derived from the Positive Intelligence model).
+Central to the workshop was the "Sage vs. Saboteur" framework, derived from the Positive Intelligence model.

-Controller: Needing to control all outcomes
+Controller: The need to control all outcomes

 Hyper-Achiever: Overidentifying with success